 Making a claim for a mis-sold PCS investment

-We know from experience just how it feels to have your hard-earned pension put at risk, or even have it disappear.
+We know from our daily experience how devastating it can be to have your pension put at risk, or even have it disappear.

 That's why we've dedicated our careers to challenging those who mis-sell unregulated and high-risk investments to people who are unsuitable for them.
 We're good at it too - with £MILLIONS recovered for our clients with winning SIPP Claims!

-To find out find out if you can make a claim for your mis-sold Premier Children Services investment, just fill in the form and we'll get in touch as soon as we can.
+To find out if you can make a claim for your mis-sold Premier Children Services investment, just fill in the form and we'll get in touch as soon as we can.

 Our initial assessments are simple and completely FREE.
 Nor are you under any obligation to continue your claim following your assessment, even if your pension mis-selling specialists believe you may have a case.